emanuelenencioni/robot-guide/README.md

 ![Figure_1.png](Figure_1.png)

 Here we can see the start state (blue dot), the goal state (yeollow dot) and all obstacles to navigate through (convex polygons).
-The program will then ask for the searching algorithm to use in the graph* form:
+The program will then ask for the searching algorithm to use in the graph form*:
 1. A* algorithm
 2. Uniform cost search algorithm
 3. (or any other value) Breadth first search algorithm